a11yproject/a11yproject.com/_posts/2013-05-11-skip-nav-links.md

 A live implementation of this is available on this page by pressing <kbd>F5</kbd> to refresh the page, then <kbd>Tab</kbd> to put the skip navigation link into focus.

-Skip nav links are useful for users who use keyboard navigation only, but screen readers now support more sophisticated ways of navigating regions.
-Specifically, they support [heading navigation](https://www.w3.org/TR/2012/NOTE-WCAG20-TECHS-20120103/H69) and [ARIA landmarks](https://www.w3.org/WAI/intro/aria).
-You should take advantage of these features by using a clear heading outline and defining page regions, as illustrated in [Quick Tip: ARIA Landmark Roles](https://a11yproject.com/posts/aria-landmark-roles/).
+Skip navigation links aid people who navigate primarily by keyboard, but screen readers now support more sophisticated ways of navigating regions.
+Specifically, they support [heading navigation](https://www.w3.org/TR/2012/NOTE-WCAG20-TECHS-20120103/H69) and ARIA landmarks.
+You should take advantage of these features by using a [clear heading outline and defining page regions](/posts/aria-landmark-roles/).

 ### Notes
 * Jim Thatcher pioneered skip navigation links [as early as 1998](https://www.jimthatcher.com/skipnavold.htm)